 The classic Phase 90 was David’s main modulation unit during the 1974-75 leg of the Dark Side of the Moon tour and of course widely featured on the WYWH album.

 The Electric Mistress flanger (David used a late 1976 V2 model) is essential for David’s late 70s and early 80s tones.
-The pedal was heavily featured on the 1977 Animals tour, his 1978 solo album, 1979-81 The Wall album and tour and last on 1983’s The Final Cut.
+The pedal was heavily featured on the 1977 Animals tour, his 1978 solo album, 1979-81 The Wall album and tour and on 1983’s The Final Cut.
+It was again featured on the recent Rattle That Lock tour, used on Comfortably Numb and Run Like Hell.

-Now, I’m sure you think I’m crazy but the Mooer ElecLady is in my (very humble)0 opinion the best model available today.
+Now, I’m sure you think I’m crazy but the Mooer E-Lady is in my (very humble) opinion the best model available today.
 It sounds like a blend between the ’76, with a liquidy swirl and the late 90’s Deluxe and its slightly more jet-like character.
 Be careful with the settings though.
 You need to find the sweetspot for it to really nail those tones.

 The Boss CE-2 chorus played a huge part in David Gilmour’s tones between 1981-2005.
 Either used as a stand alone effect or to create a wide stereo spread assigned to specific channels.